Chinilshik-kalkulatorov/Math-Meth-/README.md

 2. Navigate to the project directory: cd Math-Meth-

+3. Install the dependencies:
+     pip install numpy

-3. Run the Python script:
+4. Run the Python script:
      python matrix_operations.py

-4. Follow the prompts to input the size and elements of the matrices.
+5. Follow the prompts to input the size and elements of the matrices.
 Enter each row of the matrix as space-separated numbers.

 ## Example

 After running the script, you will be prompted to enter the size and elements of two matrices.
 The script will then display the determinant of the first matrix (if it is square), its inverse (if it is square and invertible), and the product of the two matrices, along with checkmarks and crosses to indicate certain conditions.

-### Sample Input
-Enter the number of rows for Matrix 1: 2
+### Sample InputEnter the number of rows for Matrix 1: 2
 Enter the number of columns for Matrix 1: 3
 Enter the elements of the 2x3 matrix row by row, separating numbers with spaces:
 1 2 3